CHANGEMAKERS

 New York School Districts

-Each year, the Changemakers Program provides a cohort of young Latina women from Ossining, Tarrytown, and Peekskill School Districts with a bi-lingual, all-woman led leadership development and civic engagement program.
-This year-long program includes
+The Changemakers is a year-long program that provides a cohort of young Latina women from Ossining, Tarrytown, and Peekskill School Districts with a bi-lingual, all-woman led leadership development, outdoor education and civic engagement program for rising seniors.

-Changemakers aims to develop leadership skills and increase civic engagement by providing high-potential Latina leaders with the confidence, tools, and inspiration to be exemplars that help empower others to become more engaged in their community, and to create a better world for all of us.
+In the end, the Changemakers program aims to nurture and develop leadership skills within the Latina community and increase civic engagement by providing high-potential young women with the confidence, tools, and inspiration to be exemplars that help empower others to become more engaged in their community, to become stewards of our natural world thereby creating a better world for all of us.

 To learn more about the impact, click below to see the results of an ongoing IRB approved, independent research project being conducted by doctoral researchers at Manhattanville University's Graduate School of Education.